Cable Lock: Why you should never buy one!

 Thieves defeating cable locks

 Here are three videos of real thieves stealing bikes secured with cable locks.
 Of course: any lock can be beaten with the right tools and enough time.
-But notice how easy it is for the thieves if we use a cable lock.
+But notice how easy it is for the thieves if we use one of these locks.

 Here's another where the thief is using the tiniest pair of cable cutters to snip through the lock.
 Luckily he's caught before he can take the bike...